 - Groups of practitioners, Communities of practice are a crucial framework for enhancing the learning environment in your business, speaking of which.

 - Plan product development flow and principles workshops.

 - Start a release planning process that enables the team to look beyond sprints and at the organization as a whole.

-- To assist in expressing expectations to other stakeholders, teach and train product owners how to create a release forecast.
+- To assist in expressing expectations to other stakeholders, teach and train product owner how to create a release forecast.

 - Plan workshops on causal loop diagrams, system thinking, impact mapping, and story mapping.